lealceldeiro/com.lealceldeiro.asciidoc-extensions/README.md

 either `commercial` or `non_commercial`.
 This value can be provided directly as an attribute for the macro, or at the document level.

-- `non_commercial`: indicates that you have NOT purchased any license for commercial use, from https://mathparser.org/ and that you plan to use it for non-commercial purposes.
+- `non_commercial`: indicates that you haven’t purchased any license for commercial use, from https://mathparser.org/ and that you plan to use it for non-commercial purposes.
-- `commercial`: indicates that you have purchased a license for commercial use, from https://mathparser.org/
+- `commercial`: indicates that you’ve purchased a license for commercial use, from https://mathparser.org/

 If there isn't any valid value provided for this attribute you'll get a `NaL` as a result.